bhk/rio/syntax.md

 logical line but are not part of a nested block are called continuation lines.

-The logical structure of a Rio module, therefore, is a block; blocks are sequences of logical lines; logical lines are sequences of physical lines and/or blocks.
+The logical structure of a Rio module, therefore, is a block.
+A block is a sequence of logical lines.
+A logical line is a sequence of physical lines and/or blocks.